mirandamon/instaRuby/README.md

 ##Features:
 * AJAX & streamlining user experience.
 * Image previews before uploading.
 * JQuery & Rails.
-How the two combine surprisingly well.
-* Custom notifications feature for any web application.
+* Custom notifications features.
 * Adding 'likes' to a post or other component with Rails.
-* Creating a follower / following relationship between your users, as seen on social networks such as Twitter or Instagram.
+* Creating a follower / following relationship between  users, as seen on social networks such as Twitter or Instagram.
 * Profile pages for individual users.